Porul (Kural book): Comparison with the Arthashastra

 Despite several scholars trying to draw parallels between the economic concepts of Kautilya found in Arthashastra and those found in the Book of Porul, there seems to be no resemblance between the two.
 While Valluvar gives primary importance to agriculture in the Book of Porul, this is not the case in Arthashastra.
 While Kautilya suggests various taxes to raise the revenue of a government, including by means of intimidation and persuasion, Valluvar does not entertain this.
 Rather, he believes in taxation by consent.
 Kautilya's economic system is primarily based on caste, which is virtually absent in Valluvar's thought.
 Valluvar's economic system, on the other hand, is based on ethical principles, which are not found in the Arthashastra.
-While Kautilya allows exploiting the gullibility and religious beliefs of the subject, and even drinking and prostitution, as means to enriching the state's coffers, Valluvar denounces these as sins.
+While Kautilya allows exploiting the gullibility and religious beliefs of the subject, and even gambling, drinking and prostitution, as means to enriching the state's coffers, Valluvar denounces these as sins.
 While Kautilya writes about arts and artists, Valluvar strangely doesn’t touch upon the subject of arts and performance arts anywhere in the Kural text.